 If you adopt from a shelter, you'll feel great about giving a homeless animal a second chance.
 Animals from PAWS have been spayed or neutered, have a collar and leash (for dogs) or cardboard carrier (for cats), have received their first round of shots, have a free first visit with a local veterinarian, and are microchipped.

 What species and breed will be best for your family?

 Think about your answers to the questions above on time, money and how busy or quiet your house is and talk to workers at an animal shelter, animal behavior experts or veterinarians.
 For example, if your family likes to stay indoors and relax a lot, a big, mellow dog might be a better fit for your family than a smaller, energetic one who likes and needs to run often.

 A second way is if you have found a particular type of animal you and your family like, then learn about that animal by reading books, going online or asking others who have experience with those animals to see if they are a good fit for your family.

 Younger or older companion animal?

 A pet of any age can bond with a new family.
 Young animals like puppies and kittens can be fun, but they need a lot of extra care, attention and training.
 Dogs, cats and other companion animals who are older can make great friends.
-They can usually spend a longer amount of time alone, which is good if your parents work away from home during the day and you are at school.
+They can usually spend more time alone, which is good if your parents work away from home during the day and you are at school.
 They are also often already trained and much calmer, but often still love to play.

 One or two?